tislib/logi/Readme.md

 Logi is designed to be a language for abstraction that allows developers to define systems declaratively.

+You can download binaries from release page, or you can build from source.

 ## Example 1.
 Define a DSL for a credit rules

 credit-rule.lgm